Pedro Castillo: Presidency (2021–2022)

 Castillo was officially designated as president-elect of Peru on 19 July 2021, only a week before he was to be inaugurated.
 Days before his designation, Castillo and his economic advisor Pedro Francke met with Ambassador Liang Yu at the Chinese embassy in Peru to discuss a more rapid introduction of Sinopharm COVID-19 vaccines in Peru.
 The majority of ministers chosen by Castillo were from interior regions in contrast to previous governments where most ministers originated from Lima.
 Ministers were mainly from allied leftist and independent organizations, while three ministers were from Free Peru and another three were previous teachers close to Castillo.

 Castillo and his government's political experience and direction had been described as being unclear by observers, as he lacked notable political experience prior to his election.
-In a little more than his government's first six months, four different cabinets were selected after being dissolved following numerous corruption controversies affecting Castillo and his close advisors.
-According to political analyst Gianfranco Vigo, the Castillo administration "is governed not so much by knowledge but rather by closeness".
-Castillo responded to criticism of his experience in an interview with CNN, saying that governing was "a learning process" and he was not "trained to be president", explaining that he did not study abroad by choosing to stay "for the country, for the people".
-He also stated during the interview that Free Peru leader Vladimir Cerrón had "no influence on cabinet appointments".
-About Castillo's government, political scientist Paula Távara of the National University of San Marcos said it has not shown "any clear direction" and "has not yet tackled any of the promised political projects. ...
+In little more than the first six months of his government, four different cabinets were selected after being dissolved following numerous corruption controversies affecting Castillo and his close advisors.
+According to political analyst Gianfranco Vigo, the Castillo administration "is governed not so much by knowledge but rather by closeness."
+Castillo responded to criticism of his experience in an interview with CNN, saying that governing was "a learning process" and he was not "trained to be president," explaining that he did not study abroad by choosing to stay "for the country, for the people."
+He also stated during the interview that Free Peru leader Vladimir Cerrón had "no influence on cabinet appointments."
+Referring to Castillo's government, political scientist Paula Távara of the National University of San Marcos said it has not shown "any clear direction" and "has not yet tackled any of the promised political projects...
 Instead it is sinking into chaos, with new ministers constantly being appointed with no qualifications other than their party membership.
 Posts are distributed on a whim to forge political alliances."

-In April 2022, Free Peru drafted a bill calling for general elections in 2023 to elect a new president and congress.
+In April 2022, Free Peru drafted a bill calling for general elections in 2023 to elect a new president and Congress.
 By late 2022, Castillo aligned with right-wing groups in Congress, meeting with the conservative group Con mis hijos no te metas and various evangelical groups to push for laws preventing the teaching of gender studies and detailed sexual education in schools.